top of page

 What happens if there are doubts about my spouse's German citizenship?

-Where can I submit my application for naturalization?
+Where can I apply for naturalization?

 bottom of page